ebbimola/symphony-assessment/playwright-api-test/README.md

 # Playwright UI/API Test with Dynamic Environment Variables

-This is an assessment project on using Playwright for API testing, including dynamically storing response data as environment variables in a `.env` file.
+This is an assessment project on using Playwright for API & UI testing, including dynamically storing response data as environment variables in a `.env` file.

 ## Prerequisites